Amsterdamsche Stoomboot Maatschappij: Early operations

 Only a few months after her foundation, ASM sent the steamboat De Onderneming (enterprise) from Amsterdam to Hamburg on 25 July 1825.
 This was the ex English steamboat Monarch of 76 net tons and 36 hp, which had been acquired by ASM for 75,753 guilders.
 These trips first went from Amsterdam over the Zuiderzee to Harlingen.
 From there the boats went to the North Sea crossing between Vlieland and Terschelling.
 The passenger fares were high: First class rate was 60 guilders, second class 35.
 Freight was carries at 60 guilders for about 2 tons.
 It was also possible to just go to Harlingen for 7 guilders.

 The first directors of the company were the two Van Vlissingen brothers and Mr. Liedermoooy.
 Apart from buying De Onderneming, one of their first acts was to order two steamboats and two steamships, all of them paddle steamers, at the Hollandia shipyard of Mr. van Swieten, who was already constructing the steamboat Prins Frederik for the Harlingen Steamboat Line.
 At the time, one of the challenges for these ships was that their draft had to be limited.
-While they could pass the Noordhollandsch Kanaal, they were not allowed to make regular use of the canal, because the authorities did want them to damage the canal dykes.
+While they could pass the Noordhollandsch Kanaal, they were not allowed to make regular use of the canal, because the authorities did not want them to damage the canal dykes.
 Another problem was the construction of the machines.
 Cockerill was totally occupied with orders by NSM.
 Therefore, some of the engines were ordered in Couvin, near the French border.